RobertTalbert/discretecs/MTH225-Winter2024/course-docs/MTH 225 Fall 2024 Syllabus.md

 ### Skills and Checkpoints

 Sixteen (16) **Skills** are highlighted from among the topics you will learn in the course.
 Six (6) of these are designated as **Core Skills**, and mastery of these six is required for passing the course.
-The remaining ten (10) are **Supplemental Skills** and while mastery of any particular one is not required to pass the course, your course grade will go up the more of the Supplemental skills you master.
+The remaining ten (10) are called  **Supplemental Skills**.
 All 16 Skills are found in Appendix A.

-To master a Skill, you will need to provide a **successful demonstration** of your competence on that Skill.
+To master a Skill, you will need to provide a **successful demonstration** of your competence on that Skill -- in other words, show me (Talbert) that you have learned the skill through a concrete action.
 The primary way to do this is through **Checkpoints**: timed quizzes given regularly in the class.
-Typically, Checkpoints are given every other week, although they will become more frequent near the end of the course.
 Checkpoints will contain short exercises for you to complete, with each exercise focusing on a single Skill. **Checkpoints always contain new versions of all six Core Skills** as well as **new versions of any Supplemental Skill that had previously appeared**, so they are "cumulative" and if you don't have a successful attempt on an exercise on a Checkpoint, you can try again multiple times later.

 Completing an exercise for a Skill is considered a "successful demonstration" if your work meets the standards that are explained in the **success criteria** for that exercise.
 The success criteria will always be listed on the Checkpoint following the exercise so you'll always know what you need to do to have a successful attempt.
 The Standards for Student Work document also contains a listing of the success criteria for each exercises for all 16 Skills.

 **Mastering a Skill requires two (2) separate successful demonstrations**.
-The way mastering a Skill will work for most students is that you will do successful work on an exercise one week; then do it again in a later week.
+The way mastering a Skill will work for most students is that you will do successful work on an exercise one week; then do it again on a new version of the exercise for that Skill in a later week.
 This way, you will space out your attempts on a skill and retain the information better than if it were just "one and done".

 Alterative methods for demonstrating skill, for example oral exams in drop-in hours, may be added later in the course if it appears you'd benefit from it.